September 23, 2013

 Soring is the practice of deliberately causing pain by applying chemical irritants, heavy metal chains, and other devices to horses' front legs to force them to produce a high-stepping gait that wins ribbons and recognition at horse show competitions.

-Soring was outlawed in 1970 by the federal Horse Protection Act, but it continues to be widespread in the Tennessee walking horse community.
+Soring was outlawed in 1970 by the federal Horse Protection Act, but it continues to be widespread in the Tennessee walking horse community, thanks to weak enforcement.

-Here are steps you can take to stamp out soring:
+Here are six steps you can take steps to stamp out soring.

 1. Get the facts